skills/test-with-actions/.github/steps/4-step.md

 ## Step 4: Enforce workflows

 You may have noticed that the merge button was still active before our tests finished.
-Even worse, the tests failed and there was nothing to prevent merging the broken code anyway! 😱
+Even worse, the some tests failed and there was nothing to prevent merging the broken code anyway! 😱

 Let's fix this to avoid anyone (accidentally) bypassing verification.